 eHow may earn compensation through affiliate links in this tutorial.

-Use a box cutter or utility knife to cut a large square hole in the top and bottom of the empty diaper box.
-Make sure the holes are large enough to fit your child.
+For this DIY train costume, use a box cutter or utility knife to cut a large square hole in the top and bottom of the empty diaper box.
+Make sure the holes are large enough to fit your little one.
 Leave enough space uncut in front of and behind the hole to fit the small box and cup.

 Spray paint the train with a black glossy spray paint.
 It'll take at least two or three coats to cover the print on the boxes.
 Be sure to paint in a well-ventilated area and put a tarp or newspaper down to protect your surface.

 Spray paint a paper bowl with gold spray paint.
 Once the train and bowl are both dry, hot glue the bowl to the front of the diaper box, just below the cup.